kevintruong/til/forking-processes.md

 if( id == -1) exit(1); // fork failed
 if( id > 0 )
 {
-\\ I'm the original parent and I just created a child process with id 'id'
+// I'm the original parent and
+// I just created a child process with id 'id'
-\\ Use waitpid to wait for the child to finish
+// Use waitpid to wait for the child to finish
-} else { returned zero
+} else { // returned zero
-\\I must be the newly made child process
+// I must be the newly made child process
 }
 ```